 Intel ISEF competitors have a total of 18 possible interview slots spread throughout the morning and afternoon of a single day.
 In our division, each competitor had a total of 5–6 of their interview slots filled with appointments with Grand Award judges.
 The Grand Award judges had approximately 15 of their 18 interview slots filled.
 (Yes, if you're doing the math, that doesn't work out quite right, but that is because the Grand Award judges also had team projects to interview, evaluate, and rank separately for prizes.
 Starting in 2011, the team projects will be judged alongside the individual projects and be eligible for the same pool of Grand Awards.)
 After receiving our judging schedules, we had approximately 3 hours to preview all 15 of the display boards for the science projects on our schedule.
 That isn't a lot of time per project, so you can see how crucial it is to have a well-organized and easy-to-read display board!
 For more advice about creating a strong display board, see the Science Buddies articles about Data Presentation Tips and Big Display Boards for Top Science Competitions.

 On judging day, I found that although the interview sessions were 15 minutes long, I spent only 12–14 minutes at each science project.
-There were very few breaks between the interviews, so I needed to conduct the interview, make my assessment, score the project (see the Judging Criteria section above for an involved discussion of the factors used to judge projects), hand in my score, and be at the next display board before the beginning of the next interview session.
+There were very few breaks between the interviews, so I needed to conduct the interview, make my assessment, score the project (see the Judging Criteria section for an involved discussion of the factors used to judge projects), hand in my score, and be at the next display board before the beginning of the next interview session.
 Twelve minutes isn't a lot of time to impress a judge, so you have to be well prepared!

 At the end of all the interview sessions, the Intel ISEF competitors took a break while the division judges conferred.
 The goal is to start picking out the best projects.
 The challenging part for the judges was that we hadn't all seen all the projects.
 In my case, we each saw approximately 1 out of every 5 science projects.
 We agreed to create a list where we each named the absolute best project that we'd judged that day.
 In the end, we had approximately 10 projects, each of which was what one or more judges considered the "best."
 And then the discussions began.
 Judges summarized the projects and described why "this one" or "that one" should be the top award winner.
 Other judges who had seen the projects added their opinions, either agreeing or disagreeing.
 After much back-and-forth debate, we collectively determined which projects needed additional opinions and sent out groups of judges to the top contenders once the students had returned from their break.
-The goal was to conduct either additional interviews, or more focused interviews if either a technical question or a question about the student's qualifications in one of the judging criteria (criteria are discussed in the section above) had arisen.
+The goal was to conduct either additional interviews, or more focused interviews if either a technical question or a question about the student's qualifications in one of the judging criteria (criteria are discussed previously) had arisen.

 When the final judging period was over, the judges reconvened and continued to debate the comparative merits of each science project and selected the top ones.
 Believe me, with so many excellent projects it wasn't an easy feat!
 One thing is very clear, no one project will be every judge's favorite.
 But you do want as many judges as possible to be favorably impressed with your work.
 And to win top honors, you'll need to "wow" at least one judge who will champion you when the judges are debating the merits of different finalists.